 Pu'u Konahuanui Peak Trail is a 7.4 mile lightly trafficked out and back trail located near Honolulu, Hawaii that features a waterfall and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible from April until June.
+The trail is primarily used for hiking and is best used from April until June.

 Twin peaked Pu'u Konahuanui is the tallest mountain in the Ko'olau range and offers views of the Nu'uanu Valley/Windward Side.
 A very long strenuous hike that requires starting on different hiking trails to connect to the summit.
 Experienced hikers preferred, offers views of the Nu'uanu Valley/Windward Side.
 A Very muddy hike.

 Do not underestimate this trail.
 Th last 1.5 miles is extremely difficult and sketchy at times.